Zenchiyu/advanced-formal-tools/README.md

 ## Running the Case Study from the CLI

-The following commands, if adpated with the correct paths for the model, properties and output, should give you the CSV files of our results.
+The following commands, if adapted with the correct paths for the model, properties and outputs, should give you the CSV files of our results.

 The following command should give our `all_res.csv` results:
 ```